When Should You Reject a Delivery of Meat? (6 Critical Tips)

 2. Packaging

-Another factor to consider is food packaging.
+Another factor to consider is frozen food packaging.
 A broken seal or missing label may mean it has been mishandled and is more likely to be spoiled.

 3. Smell